cs329yangzhong/specificityTwitter/README.md

 ## Data and resources

-Word lexicons for the models are available for download [here](https://utexas.box.com/shared/static/9smjk9q5kxrci1whdehk5zpdgjx7gisq.zip).
+Word lexicons for the models are available for download [here](https://drive.google.com/file/d/1T6OrHye4v2pa_cIKQETTJqknsNNOrtjb/view?usp=sharing).
 Please note that these resources come with license(s).
-Decompress the tar ball under the model directory.
+Decompress the folder under the model directory.

 ### Resources
 There are several files in the resource folder.